 Child and Adolescent Mental Health: Theory and Practice

-The lectures for this module are delivered in semesters 1 and 2 of year 1 of the course by multidisciplinary senior professionals.
+The lectures for this module are delivered in semester 1 of year 1 of the course by multidisciplinary senior professionals.
 The series of lectures cover:

-Theory and Practice of Psychotherapeutic Models 1 and 2
+Theory and Practice of Psychotherapy Models 1 and 2

 These modules are taught throughout the course.
-They provide an introduction to psychotherapeutic theoretical models and clinical practice.
-The modules include lectures on the history and development of the principles of psychoanalytic thinking and the similarities as well as the differences between verbal and non-verbal models of psychotherapy are explored.
+They are designed to develop students understanding of psychotherapeutic theoretical models.
+The modules include lectures on the history and development of the principles of psychoanalytic and psychodynamic thinking and the similarities as well as the differences between verbal and non-verbal models of psychotherapy are explored.

-Assessment will be in the form of a written exam at the end of Year 1 and a project at the end of Year 2.
-Lectures amount to 50 hours and extra student effort is calculated to be 150 hours.
+Lectures amount to 50 hours and autonomous student learning is calculated to be 150 hours.
 (Total student effort is 200 hours).

-The thesis dissertation embraces a broader perspective of child art psychotherapy than the clinical case study.
-It is distinguished from the case study by the selection of a topic which is researched, studied and presented in the light of varying clinical and theoretical models drawn from psychiatry, psychology, psychotherapy and other allied disciplines.
+The thesis dissertation embraces a broad perspective of child art psychotherapy.
+A topic is researched, studied and presented in the light of varying clinical and theoretical models drawn from psychotherapy, as well as psychiatry, psychology and other allied disciplines.
 The study is intended to enhance the trainee’s understanding of the philosophical underpinnings of child art psychotherapy and its application.

-A proposal of 1,500 words is submitted for approval in the summer semester of Year 1.
-A long draft of 8,000 – 10,000 words is submitted in the autumn semester of Year 2.
+A proposal of 1,500 words is submitted for approval in the summer trimester of Year 1.
+A long draft of 8,000 – 10,000 words is submitted in trimester 1 of Year 2.
 The work for both drafts is supervised by course staff.
-The final thesis dissertation is submitted in the summer semester of Year 2.
-This is forwarded to the External Examiners for marking.
+The final thesis dissertation is submitted in the summer trimester of Year 2.

 Criteria for marking include: